-Black, Stain & Wood Grain Coffee Table
+Black, Stain & Wood Grain Coffee Table Makeover

 Staging / Home Decor:

 But once I got it out of the truck I decided I would sand the top and see how it looks under that orange glow of the original honey finish.
 It was a gorgeous sunny day so why not spend it outside for a bit.
 I made the decision a while ago that I will no longer use the electric sander in my shop, I hate to admit that I used to but it’s just too dusty and messy.
 Oh my!
 Look at that gorgeous wood grain.

 The wood grain really pops now, where before it was overlooked.